 Looking for the ultimate list of things to do in California?
 Keep on reading, my west coast wanna-be friends, as you’ll find my personal California bucket list down below!
 And if you’re currently planning a trip to the Golden State, promise me you’ll include a whole bunch!

 Close your eyes and picture California.
 I’m guessing you’re envisioning surfing on the southern sunny beaches, the crimson cutie that is the Golden Gate Bridge, celebrity spotting in LA, and maybe even the Gold Rush (if you’re into history and that sorta thing).
-Oh, and of course riding a few coasters in Disneyland and stuffing your face with authentic Mexican food.
+Oh, and of course riding a few coasters in Disneyland and stuffing your face with authentic Mexican food (all worthy things to add to any California bucket list!).

 It’s true – California has it all and then some – foggy forests, hip surf towns, craggy coastlines, boiling mud pots (yup!), and sprawling metropolises.
 There’s towering redwoods, fields of golden poppies, acres beyond acres of vineyards (how else could we produce 17 million gallons of wine each year?), pristine deserts, and stunning seaside bluffs.

-And that’s just the beginning of what the Golden State has to offer.
+That’s just the beginning of what the Golden State has to offer.
 Being the 3rd largest state in all of the US, it’s no surprise that California is as varied and downright spectacular as they come.
+(And this California bucket list will show you just that!).

 And even with the ongoing rivalry between SF and LA, we’ve got one thing in common: we’re all slightly obsessed with the state and everything it has to offer.
 Heck, there’s a reason I begged my husband to move out west just over 5 years ago (despite ridiculously disgusting rental prices and saying goodbye to our beloved NYC).